 Since Scarpetta opened its doors in Ashland earlier this spring, a loyal following has grown among locals and theater-goers, owed to the simple yet complex treatment of local ingredients.
-The combination of co-owner chefs Tony Travanty and Petra Jung, with 2015 Ashland Culinary Festival Iron Chef winner, Josh Dorcak, has given the Ashland dining scene an authentic forage-and-farm experience.
+The combination of co-owner chefs Tony Travanty and Petra Jung (pictured above), with 2015 Ashland Culinary Festival Iron Chef winner, Josh Dorcak, has given the Ashland dining scene an authentic forage-and-farm experience.
 Scarpetta is all about playing to strengths.

 Travanty and Jung, friends who hail from Minnesota and Wisconsin respectively, felt the Midwest’s short growing season hamstrung their creative abilities and passion for fresh year round organic produce.
 They committed themselves to a national search for the best location in which to create a truly authentic farm-to-table cooking-eating experience.
 Enter strength #1: Find a thriving organic farming community with year-round growing.
 Check.
 Southern Oregon won out.